 “It’s a money machine,” Borges said.

-"There is no doubt that, even if it contains unnecessary or even greater risk to the mother or the newborn, ceasarean section has a much lower risk for the obstetrician,” wrote a 2005 editorial in the Brazilian Journal of Obstetrics and Gynecology.
+As a 2005 editorial in the Brazilian Journal of Obstetrics and Gynecology put it, "There is no doubt that, even if it contains unnecessary or even greater risk to the mother or the newborn, ceasarean section has a much lower risk for the obstetrician.”

 Granted, many women ask for the procedure of their own accord, seeing the convenience and sterility of it all as a marker of liberation rather than oppression.
 Rio and Sao Paulo are dotted with upscale C-section resort clinics where women get post-op manicures and room service.